AshiqSazid/Blockchain-and-cryptocurrency/README.md

 # Dapp
-Develop a Web3j DAPP that interacts with your local GETH client
+Develop a Web3j DAPP that interacts with local GETH client